renatoathaydes/actors/README.md

 }
 ```

-If your actor does not maintain internal state, it can also be created from a function:
+If your actor does not maintain internal state, it can also be created from a function, or even a lambda:

-> Due to limitations of `Isolate`, the function must be a top-level function, i.e. not a lambda.

 ```dart
 int two(int n) => n * 2;